-After turning the ignition key to the ON position, the supplemental air bag warning light illuminates.
+After placing the ignition switch in the ON position, the supplemental air bag warning light illuminates.
 The supplemental air bag warning light will turn off after about 7 seconds if the system is operational.

 Do not place any objects near the seatback of the front seats.
 Also, do not place any objects (an umbrella, bag, etc.) between the front door finisher and the front seat.
 Such objects may become dangerous projectiles and cause injury if a side air bag inflates.